lightstep/sn-collector/docs/monitor-kubernetes.md

     --values https://raw.githubusercontent.com/lightstep/sn-collector/main/collector/config-k8s/values-node.yaml
 ```

-#### 6. See data in ServiceNow
+#### 6. See events in ServiceNow

-If all went well, Kubernetes metrics and events will be sent to ServiceNow and Cloud Observability.
+If all went well, Kubernetes events will be sent to ServiceNow and Cloud Observability.
+To send Kubernetes metrics, see instructions below on deploying a MID server.

 🎉